-When collecting sales tax on a mobile home, travel trailer or park model that resides on Rental Property, an Itemized Invoice Affidavit (with notary or perjury clause), when properly completed, can reduce the amount of sales tax collected.
-This affidavit, however, is not applicable for licensed dealer, broker, or real estate agent assisted sales, as these types of transactions are subject to sales tax on the full selling price.
+When collecting sales tax on a mobile home, travel trailer or park model that resides on rental property, a properly completed Itemized Invoice Affidavit (with notary or perjury clause) can reduce the amount of sales tax collected.
+This affidavit, however, is not applicable for licensed dealer, broker, or real estate agent-assisted sales, as these types of transactions are subject to sales tax on the full selling price.

 Note: It is the customer's responsibility to complete this affidavit.
 If an error is made and is caught by the Department of Revenue, the liability is on the customer, not on our office.

 When am I exempt from paying sales tax?